-But if you prefer to dine in style, or if you decided that Luis is not for you, just continue walking for another few minutes until you reach the restaurant “The Beach”.
+But if you prefer to dine in style, or if Luis is not for you, just continue walking for another few minutes until you reach the restaurant “The Beach”.
 Here you’ll get excellent food and drinks, attentive service and a beautiful setting.
 You will eat on the veranda of a colonial style bungalow.
 This lovely place is also suitable for families or a romantic tête-à-tête.
 We recommend that you make a reservation.

 Both restaurants can also be reached by car.
 We use the car on lazy or rainy days and at night.
 Last time, two of us went by stand-up-paddle, a small group on foot and the others by car.